 Compared with the rest of the world Africas lacks Bitcoin adoption and has only a few exchanges.
 If no exchanges exist, it‘s a good idea in many countries to search LocalBitcoins to find a local vendor.

 In South Africa

 - South Africa has two Bitcoin exchanges: Bit-X and ice3x.com (Ice Cube).

 - In Nigeria, you can also trade Bitcoins on Bit-X. Also, you can use nairaex.com to buy Bitcoins with bank transfers and bitpesa.co to purchase coins with debit cards or paga.

 - In Tanzania, you can use bitpesa.co to buy Bitcoins with bank transfers.

-- Bitpesa.co offers citizen of Uganda to buy Bitcoins with MTN or Airtel Money.
+- Bitpesa.co offers citizens of Uganda to buy Bitcoins with MTN or Airtel Money.

 - Bitcoinfundi.com seems to serve Zimbabwe, but prices are shown in Dollar.

 Buying bitcoins is not always as easy as newcomers expect.
 The good news is the number of options is increasing, and it is getting easier all the time.